Charity shops in Canterbury

 Is selling donated jewellery by post from Canterbury secure?

 Yes.
-Parcels travel by Royal Mail Special Delivery Guaranteed, which is both tracked and insured.
-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used, and GoldPaid can confirm the appropriate postal option before you post.
+Parcels travel by Royal Mail Special Delivery Guaranteed, which is both tracked and signed for.
+Your parcel travels on Royal Mail Special Delivery, and Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used, and GoldPaid can confirm the appropriate postal option before you post.

 Can we get advice before deciding to send items?